 Prior to this offering, there has not been a public market for our common stock.
-Consequently, the initial public offering price for our common stock will be determined by negotiations between us and the representatives.
-Among the factors to be considered in these negotiations will be prevailing market conditions, our financial information, market valuations of other companies that we and the underwriters believe to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.
+Consequently, the initial public offering price for our common stock was determined by negotiations between us and the representatives.
+Among the factors considered in these negotiations was prevailing market conditions, our financial information, market valuations of other companies that we and the underwriters believe to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.